Cebrailkilinc/Cebrailkilinc/README.md

 <h3 align="center">Hi, I'm Cebrail 👋</h3>

 ### I'm a Frontend Developer.
-I have been developing myself on front-end tecnologies for about 1 year.
-I love meeting new technologies and understanding them.
+I have been developing myself on front-end tecnologies for about 2 year.
+I like meeting new technologies and understanding them.
 I want to improve myself a lot in this regard.